mnellemann/hmci/README.md

 ![screenshot](https://bitbucket.org/mnellemann/hmci/downloads/HMCi.png)

 ## Usage Instructions

-- Ensure you have correct date/time and NTP running to keep it accurate!
+- Ensure you have correct date/time and use a NTP service to keep it accurate!
-- Install HMCi *.deb* or *.rpm* file from [downloads](https://bitbucket.org/mnellemann/hmci/downloads/) or compile from source
+- Install the HMCi package (*.deb* or *.rpm*) from [downloads](https://bitbucket.org/mnellemann/hmci/downloads/) or compile from source.
-- Copy the *doc/hmci.groovy.tpl* configuration template into */etc/hmci.groovy* and edit the configuration to suit your environment
+- Copy the *doc/hmci.groovy.tpl* configuration template into */etc/hmci.groovy* and edit the configuration to suit your environment.
+You can use the *-c [conf-file]* switch if you place this file elsewhere.
-- Configure Grafana to communicate with your InfluxDB and import dashboards from *doc/* into Grafana (The dashboards are slightly modified versions of the dashboard provided by the nmon2influxdb tool)
+- Configure Grafana to communicate with your InfluxDB and import dashboards from *doc/* into Grafana (The dashboards are slightly modified versions of the dashboard provided by the nmon2influxdb tool).
 - Run the *bin/hmci* program in a shell, as a @reboot cron task or setup a proper service :)

-### Power Binaries
+### InfluxDB and Grafana Packages

-You can download [Grafana](https://www.power-devops.com/grafana) and [InfluxDB](https://www.power-devops.com/influxdb) ppc64le packages for most Linux distributions and AIX from the [Power DevOps](https://www.power-devops.com/) site.
+You can download [Grafana ppc64le](https://www.power-devops.com/grafana) and [InfluxDB ppc64le](https://www.power-devops.com/influxdb) packages for most Linux distributions and AIX on the [Power DevOps](https://www.power-devops.com/) site.

+Binaries for amd64/x86 are available from the [Grafana website](https://grafana.com/grafana/download) and [InfluxDB website](https://portal.influxdata.com/downloads/) and also directly from your Linux distribution repository in some cases.

-#### Notes
+### Notes

 Examples on how to change the default InfluxDB retention policy:

      ALTER RETENTION POLICY "autogen" ON "hmci" DURATION 156w ALTER RETENTION POLICY "autogen" ON "hmci" DURATION 90d

-#### InfluxDB and Grafana Packages

-You can download [Grafana ppc64le](https://www.power-devops.com/grafana) and [InfluxDB ppc64le](https://www.power-devops.com/influxdb) packages for most Linux distributions and AIX on the [Power DevOps](https://www.power-devops.com/) site.

-Binaries for amd64/x86 are available from the [Grafana website](https://grafana.com/grafana/download) and [InfluxDB website](https://portal.influxdata.com/downloads/) and also directly from your Linux distribution repository in some cases.

 ## Development Information